-Cloud data migration can be a daunting task.
-It can be expensive, time-consuming, and complex.
-But for businesses that need scalability, agility, and security – it’s often the best option.
+For businesses that need scalability, agility, and security – cloud migration strategy is often the best option.
 According to a report by Gartner, by 2024, enterprise cloud spending will make up 14% of IT revenue globally.
-Although companies claim that cloud migration is essential to their strategies for business, many face difficulty in moving to the cloud.
+Although companies claim that cloud data migration is essential to their strategies for business, many face difficulty in moving to the cloud.

 Successful cloud-based adoption requires a shift in culture, laser-like focus, and a precise plan of action that incorporates input from all departments.
 A single oversight or incompetency in your IT infrastructure could result in lengthy and costly delays.